nladuo/MMFinder/README.md

 # MMFinder
-a demo for finding lovely girls you like using facial recognition.
+a demo for finding lovely girls you like uses facial recognition.

 ## STATUS
 Building...